bbauska/Coursera-Bootstrap/readme.md

 For example, if you specify two divs, as you see with column sm five and column sm seven, the two contents will be laid out as seen here.

-Now, inside the right div, I can again go in and divide that div\'s width into a row and then that row will automatically give me another 12 columns for that part of the screen and then I can then do the layout using nesting of the divs and do the layout for different parts of that
+Now, inside the right div, I can again go in and divide that div&apos;s width into a row and then that row will automatically give me another 12 columns for that part of the screen and then I can then do the layout using nesting of the divs and do the layout for different parts of that